 BACKGROUND.
-This project began as an internship for the U.S. Fish and Wildlife Service during the summer of 2018.
+This project began as an 11-week fellowship (Directorate Resource Assistant Fellows Program) with the U.S. Fish and Wildlife Service during 2018.
 Based out of the USFWS Northeast Regional Office in Hadley, MA, I worked for the Permits Branch of the Migratory Birds Division.
-I completed this work as part of the USFWS Directorate Resource Assistant Fellows Program.

 By compiling 10 years of data collected by the Northeast USFWS, I formed a picture of bird and bat collisions with wind turbines and made recommendations for future management decisions and research direction.
 My work involved three components: